 Who can apply for the Student Assistance Fund?

-In order to be eligible to apply for student assistance, you must be registered on a full-time undergraduate or postgraduate course of not less than one year’s duration in a participating college, or on a part-time course leading to a higher education award at level 6-10.
+In order to be eligible to apply for student assistance, you must be on a full or part-time course leading to a higher education award (National Framework of Qualifications level 6-10) in an Irish university, institute of technology or other approved college.
+Find a list of approved universities, institutes of technology and colleges.

-Due to demand for Student Assistance, your college may not be able to approve all applications they receive, and may prioritise students who receive a maintenance grant, as this indicates that they have limited means.
+Due to demand for Student Assistance, your college may not be able to approve all applications they receive.
+They may prioritise students who receive a maintenance grant, as this indicates that they have limited means.

 How to apply for the Student Assistance Fund

-All participating colleges have an application form, which must be completed by students in the college they are attending for the assistance fund.
+All participating colleges have an application form.
+To apply, you must complete this in the college you are attending .

 Attending a meeting

-Applicants may be required to attend a meeting with a member of the college staff to discuss the application.
-You may also be required to provide documentation to verify details of the income and outgoings provided in the application.
+You may be required to attend a meeting with a member of the college staff to discuss the application.
+You may also need to provide documentation to verify details of the income and outgoings provided in the application.

 For more information on the Student Assistance Fund visit the HEA website or speak to the student services at your college.